SwayerPT/Mage-Repair/README.md

 ## Install Mode:
 - Extract all the files and you will get 2 folders, One with the Product Version and another with SQL file.
+- Use admin@gmail.com as username and password to login.

 <img src="https://i.imgur.com/Wa3eQJv.png">